Why Do I Feel Like I Hate My Kids? Navigating Parenting

 Do you have a hard time with your feelings toward your kids?

-Building a stronger relationship
+Building a stronger relationship with your child

-Building a stronger parent-child relationship is an endeavor that can take time and effort.
+Building a stronger parent-kid relationship is an endeavor that can take time and effort.
 This bond can provide a sense of joy and fulfillment for both parent and kid, but you might wonder how to cultivate it and allow it to flourish.

 Be realistic with your expectations and such feelings of stress